Pricing that fits to your needs.

 Endpoint Detection and Response (EDR), is a cybersecurity service that acts like a guard dog for each device on your network.
 It continuously monitors computers, laptops, and tablets for suspicious activity that might signal a cyberattack, and if something fishy is found, it can take action to stop the attack and keep your data safe.

-Managed detection and response (MDR) s a cybersecurity solution that specifically safeguards your Microsoft 365 environment, like email and cloud storage.
+Managed detection and response (MDR) is a cybersecurity solution that specifically safeguards your Microsoft 365 environment, like email and cloud storage.
 It goes beyond basic antivirus by using advanced techniques to detect sneaky attacks like phishing attempts or unauthorized access to your data.
 Essentially, it acts like a vigilant security guard for your M365 applications, keeping your company information safe.

 DNS filtering is the process of using the Domain Name System to block malicious websites and filter out harmful or inappropriate content.
 This ensures that company data remains secure and allows companies to have control over what their employees can access on company-managed networks